-An Environmental Audit Report by the ECO must be submitted by Eagle Towers to the satisfaction of the Department of Environmental Affairs and Development Planning, within six months after construction has been completed and also after the sites have been rehabilitated.
+An Environmental Audit Report by the ECO must be submitted by Eagle Towers SA (Pty) Ltd. to the satisfaction of the Department: Environment & Nature Conservation ("DENC"), within six months after construction has been completed and also after the sites have been rehabilitated.